Latest Update: 21 November 2017

 Lines from the middle of the song "Cheshire Kitten (We're all mad here)" by SJ Tucker.
 Ever since I first heard it sometime in the summer of 2013, I've thought of it as Luna's theme.

-And if you're wondering why (and how) Luna is singing a Muggle song that won't be written for almost twenty years yet... well, that would be telling.
+And if you're wondering why (and how) Luna is singing a Muggle song that won't be written for almost twenty years yet in her timeline (if it's written at all)... well, that would be telling.

 Coming soon: Chapter Five!